monsoonmaelstrom/book2/book2.md

 “Can’t we all,” I mutter.

-“And it seems their survival was primarily thanks to you and Davy?”
+“And it seems everyone’s survival was primarily thanks to you and Davy?”
 Robert asks me, evidently having taken a liking to me.

 “So it would seem,” I answer in the same blithe tone he used earlier.